Flying on American Airlines?

 Scuba diving equipment

-Effective April 1, 2009, scuba diving equipment (including the scuba tank) will be accepted as checked baggage for $200.
+Scuba diving equipment (including the scuba tank) will be accepted as checked baggage for $150* each way.
 If the scuba tank is not included, the remaining items will be accepted as part of the normal baggage allowance in lieu of a piece of baggage.
 Items are subject to overweight and oversize fees if over 50 lbs or 62 inches.
 One item of scuba diving equipment consists of:

 - 1 empty scuba tank or 1 pressure tank